 Kāpiti Coast Airport

-We're committed to growing regional air services in our District.
+We're committed to retaining and growing regional air services in our district.
 An economic evaluation (June 2018) of the Kāpiti Coast Airport to the District estimates the net economic benefit of the Airport to Kāpiti residents to be around $4.3 million per year, with savings in travel time and costs identified as the biggest contributors to this figure.

 Located at 60 Toru Road, Paraparaumu the Kāpiti Coast Airport provides daily air scheduled air services between Kāpiti and Blenheim, Nelson and Auckland.